Manual Multi-Timeframe Analysis vs Confluence Tools: What Actually Scales in 2026

 - You want to enforce selectivity and reduce overtrading

-If you want the most conversion-focused page, go to Pricing.
-If you want the strongest decision filter, read when not to trade crypto.
+If you want the strongest decision filter, start with when not to trade crypto.
+If you want limits and upgrades, see Pricing.

 Related decision pages